• Home

 Don’t feel like fussing about with making a pie or cobbler, but still want a fresh summer berry treat?!
 Look no further than these crumbly berry bars!

-Why you will love these blueberry bars:
+Why you will love this recipe for blueberry bars

 What are blueberry pie bars?

 Blueberry bars are a baked, fresh fruit dessert.
-They consist of a sweet, jam-like fresh blueberry pie filling sandwiched between a delicate, buttery shortbread-like crust and a soft, crumbly streusel topping.
+They consist of a sweet, jam-like, fresh blueberry pie filling sandwiched between a delicate, buttery shortbread-like crust and a soft, crumbly streusel topping.
 Berry bars are very similar to crisps and crumbles, as they all contain fresh fruit and a streusel topping.
 However, crumb bars are denser and more portable which make them perfect for breakfasts and snacking on the go!

 Fruit crumb bars can be made with any variety of fresh or frozen fruit and served for breakfast, brunch, snack-time or dessert.

-These fresh blueberry lemon bars are made with pantry staple and just a couple fresh, easy to find ingredients!
+These fresh lemon blueberry bars are made with pantry staple and just a couple fresh, easy-to-find ingredients!

 • Blueberries: Fresh or frozen will work, however I highly recommend fresh blueberries for the best taste!